Constitutional Diet in ECM: How Strictly Should You Follow It?

 The Case for Strictness: When It Genuinely Matters

 There are clinical situations where strict constitutional dietary adherence is not optional but necessary.
-These are the situations where the constitutional imbalance is already producing active disease — particularly constitutional disease tendencies (독점병) that have become clinically manifest.
+These are the situations where the constitutional imbalance is already producing active disease — particularly the signature disease tendencies (독점병) that ECM associates with each constitution.

-A Pulmotonia (금양체질) patient with active atopic dermatitis, or a Colonotonia (금음체질) patient with progressive neurological symptoms, needs to eliminate constitutionally harmful foods rigorously during the active disease phase.
-In these situations, even occasional exposure to constitutionally harmful foods can sustain inflammatory processes that constitutional acupuncture and herbal treatment are working to resolve.
+A Pulmotonia (금양체질) patient with active atopic dermatitis is a clear example.
+During the active disease phase, even occasional exposure to constitutionally harmful foods can sustain inflammatory processes that constitutional acupuncture and Korean medicinal herb formulas are working to resolve.
 The dietary component is not supplementary — it is part of the treatment protocol.

 Similarly, during the early phase of ECM treatment — the constitutional awakening period that many patients experience in the first three months of correctly matched acupuncture and diet — strict dietary adherence produces the clearest constitutional response and the fastest constitutional identification.
 This early period is when dietary compliance is most clinically informative.